If you still have questions after reviewing this list, please contact us directly.

 I am a remote seller and sell through a marketplace, my own website, and through other sources.
 What are my sales tax responsibilities?

-If all retail sales into Vermont combined – including your sales made through any marketplace, your own website, and through other sources – exceed the threshold, then sales tax must be collected and remitted to Vermont.
+If all sales into Vermont combined – including your sales made through any marketplace, your own website, and through other sources – exceed the threshold, then sales tax must be collected and remitted to Vermont.
 You must collect and remit sales tax on your taxable sales through your website and other sources.
 If the marketplace is not collecting Vermont sales tax on your behalf, then you must also collect Vermont sales tax on your taxable sales made through that marketplace.

 What effect does the Wayfair decision have on Vermont purchasers?